dacelo-n/copy-pics-vids-to-folder/README.md

 Finally we need to change the permission on it so it can be called from anywhere.
 Run `sudo chmod +x yourfilename`

-## Open terminal in folder you wish to copy files from
+### Open the terminal in the folder you wish to copy files from, and copy/paste this code in

+### Remove `#!/bin/bash` if you are just using this once, and change `/your/folder/destination` with the path to your folder
 ```
 #!/bin/bash